-If you plan on exporting an ACH file for Direct Deposit when running payroll, you must check all resources’ Direct Deposit option.
+If you plan on exporting an ACH file for direct deposit when running payroll, you must select Yes in all resources’ Direct Deposit option.
 When doing so, make sure you set the Bank Account No., Bank Account Type, and the Bank Routing No. All of those fields are required.

 The Work Schedule section is for setting the resource’s standard Sunday through Saturday work time slots.
 This does not include time-off requested and granted.
 That will be handled in the Resource Availability function.
 This is strictly for setting their common work schedule with start time and end times every day.

 Once you’re done entering the information, click Save at the top and select Save and Edit.